-Understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country: Cairo
+Understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country: Cairo.

-- That Africa is a continent and Egypt is a country in Africa - Where Cairo is and be able to identify it on a world map - That Cairo and Egypt have a desert climate - That Cairo is Africa's most populous city - About the vegetation and plant life of a desert climate. - That Cairo is situated on the River Nile - About how Cairo and London are similar and different in their physical and human geography.
+- That Africa is a continent and Egypt is a country in Africa. - Where Cairo is and be able to identify it on a world map. - That Cairo and Egypt have a desert climate. - That Cairo is Africa's most populous city. - About the vegetation and plant life of a desert climate. - That Cairo is situated on the River Nile. - About how Cairo and London are similar and different in their physical and human geography.

-- Make comparisons between a desert climate and oceanic climate - Identify similarities in physical and human geography between London and Cairo - Compare seasonal and daily weather patterns between Cairo and London - Use fieldwork to identify vegetation in the local area and compare to that in Cairo - Use basic Geographical vocabulary, such as: vegetation, river, season, weather, city, - Use world maps and atlases to locate Africa, Egypt and Cairo.
+- Make comparisons between a desert climate and oceanic climate. - Identify similarities in physical and human geography between London and Cairo. - Compare seasonal and daily weather patterns between Cairo and London. - Use fieldwork to identify vegetation in the local area and compare to that in Cairo. - Use basic geographical vocabulary, such as: vegetation, river, season, weather, and city.